Sharing Mock Data for Unit Tests and Blend

 Notice how MockPerson implements the IPerson interface.
 This is key to allowing the use

 of Mock data classes.
-I will dive deeper
+I will dive deeper into programming against interfaces and the DI

 pattern in future posts.